davidjb/technicolor-tg799vac-hacks/README.md

 1. Run the contents of `02-detox.sh` on the modem the SSH session.
-The plan here is to disable and reset Telstra-based config on the device, disable OTA updates, close other security holes and backdoors, disable telemetry, and unlock various other features like SSH, web UI and so on.
+The plan here is to disable and reset Telstra-based config on the device, disable OTA updates, close other security holes and backdoors, disable telemetry, replace the Telstra logo with Technicolor's logo and unlock various other features like SSH, web UI and so on.
 Consult the source to check the specifics if you want to opt-in to specific changes:

    ```sh
    ssh root@10.0.0.138 -p 6666 'sh' < ./02-detox.sh